-ODF manages approximately 823,500 acres, about three percent of Oregon's forestland.
-Much of this acreage is in Northwest Oregon in the Tillamook and Clatsop State Forests west of Portland, the Santiam State Forest east of Salem, and the Elliott near Coos Bay.
+ODF manages approximately 745,000 acres, about three percent of Oregon's forestland.
+Much of this acreage is in Northwest Oregon in the Tillamook and Clatsop State Forests west of Portland, and the Santiam State Forest east of Salem.
 ODF also manages two state forests in Eastern Oregon, the Sun Pass State Forest near Klamath Falls and Oregon's newest State Forest, the Gilchrist, near Bend.

 Other forest landowners and managers in Oregon include: